Micah Xavier Johnson: Motive

+Chief Brown said that Johnson, who was black, was furious about recent police shootings of black men and "stated he wanted to kill white people, especially officers".
+A friend and former coworker of Johnson's described him as "always [being] distrustful of the police."
+Another former coworker said he seemed "very affected" by recent police shootings of black men.
+A friend said that Johnson had anger management problems and would repeatedly watch videos of the 1991 beating of Rodney King by police officers.
+Brown said that Johnson had told police negotiators that he was angry about Black Lives Matter.
+Police said they had found no direct ties between Johnson and Black Lives Matter protesters, and believed the suspect had been planning an attack for some time and acted on his own.

 An investigation into his online activities uncovered his interest in Black nationalist groups.
 The Southern Poverty Law Center (SPLC), and news outlets reported that Johnson "liked" the Facebook pages of Black nationalist organizations such as the New Black Panther Party (NBPP), Nation of Islam, and Black Riders Liberation Party, three groups which are listed by the SPLC as hate groups.
-On Facebook, Johnson posted an angry and "disjointed" post against White people on July 2, several days before the attack.
+On Facebook, Johnson posted an angry and "disjointed" post against white people on July 2, several days before the attack.

 NBPP head Quanell X said after the shooting that Johnson had been a member of the NBPP's Houston chapter for about six months, several years before.
-Quanell X added that Johnson had been "asked to leave" the group for violating the organization's "chain of command" and espousing dangerous rhetoric, such as asking the NBPP why they had not purchased more weapons and ammunition, and expressing his desire to harm Black church preachers because he believed they were more interested in money than God.
+Quanell X added that Johnson had been "asked to leave" the group for violating the organization's "chain of command" and espousing dangerous rhetoric, such as asking the NBPP why they had not purchased more weapons and ammunition, and expressing his desire to harm black church preachers because he believed they were more interested in money than God.
 Following the shooting, a national NBPP leader distanced the group from Johnson, saying that he "was not a member of" the party.